MechanicalRock/mechanicalrock.github.io/_posts/2020-12-25-manual-gates-git-flow-in-a-wig.md

 Yes.
 Sort of.
 To be honest, manual gates are only bad because 99% of the time they are used to facilitate manual testing.
 What about the other 1%?
 I believe the only time a gate is useful is to control when software hits production.
 You may only want deploy during off-peak times or on certain days for stability reasons e.g. if the software has all the feature it needs for an important event that will happen on Wednesday, it perhaps stands to reason to wait till Thursday before rolling out a non-essential feature.

 I'm not suggesting developers remove manual gates and leave nothing in their place.
 Steps need to be taken to add in automated verification to ensure promotion can proceed in safe manner and historically this has not been easy to do.
 It involves diverting expensive engineering effort from feature development to a support function, hence why a lot of teams tend to stick with manual review.
-But it is neccesary to do so, and I imagine it will become easier as more and more developers become accustomed to integrating it into their pipelines.
+But it is neccesary to do so, and I imagine it will become easier as more developers become accustomed to integrating it into their pipelines.

 What are the tools available to you to perform automated verification of your environments in AWS?
 It really depends on the primitives you have chosen (containers, serverless, horse and cart etc), but here is a short list to get you started.